mercari/grpc-federation/README.md

 ## 1. Code Generation Assistance Tools

-gRPC Federation automatically generates a gRPC server by implementing a custom option in Protocol Buffers.
+gRPC Federation automatically generates a gRPC server by adding custom options to Protocol Buffers.
 It supports the `protoc-gen-grpc-federation` CLI, accessible through `protoc`.
 Various other tools are available to assist in code generation:

 - `protoc-gen-grpc-federation`: protoc's plugin for gRPC Federation
 - `grpc-federation-linter`: Linter for gRPC Federation